clarissebret/Sensing-and-IoT/README.md

 The application was developed with Flask.
 The file main.py renders HTML templates and uses Jinja2 as object-mapping engine to inject values inside those templates.

 This project was developed by Kenza Zouitene and Clarisse Bret.
-The author is stated at the beginning of all Python scripts, Javascripts and HTML templates.
-If the file was written by both authors, their internal contribution will be stated too.
+The author of each specific file is stated at the beginning of the sript for all Python scripts, Javascripts and HTML templates.
+If the file was written by both authors, their internal contribution is stated too.

 # Get Started